wbreeze/ttt/README.md

 In order to run the program, from a command line with Ruby and RubyGems available:

+    > ./bin/ttt

+or to install and run it:

     > gem build ttt_dclovell.gemspec
     > gem install ttt_dclovell-#.#.#.gem